 The preparation of financial statements requires the use of certain critical accounting estimates.
 It also requires management to exercise judgment in applying the Company's accounting policies.

 c) New and future accounting policies

-New accounting standards issued but not effective:
+New and amended accounting standards issued during the year: